 How to Make a Tulle Table Skirt

-Hold the trim in place until it dries, work in small sections until all sides are covered.
+Hold the trim in place until it dries, and work in small sections until all sides are covered.

 How to Make a Tulle Table Skirt